Dr Min Yan

 - M Yan, An analysis of Adolf Berle and Gardiner Means, The Modern Corporation and Private Property commissioned (10,000 words) by Mouseion Professors Limited, UK

-Dr Yan welcomes prospective PhD students who would like to do research in a broad area of corporate law and corproate governance.
+Dr Yan welcomes prospective PhD students who would like to do research in a broad area of corporate law, corporate governance and corporate responsibility.
 Students with law and economics background are particularly welcome to apply.
 For an informal discussion, please send your resume and research proposal to the above email address.